fxlv/docs/DNS-resolver-configuration.md

         if (seconds <= 0)
                 seconds = 1;
 ```

-Which basically means that if there is only 1 nameserver the timeout is not touched.
+So if there is only 1 nameserver the timeout is not touched and it is whatever you have set or haven't set.

-If there are two nameservers the timeout is adjusted by the bitwise shift and then actually gets canceled by the next division.
+Next, if there are two nameservers then the timeout is adjusted by doing a bitwise shift to the left and then actually gets canceled by the next division.
+So essentially for 2 nameservers the end result is the same as for one nameserver, nothing changes.

-But if you have 3 nameservers then it gets more interesting.
+But if you have 3 nameservers defined then it gets more interesting.

 For the first nameserver nothing is done.
-For the second and third the timeout gets bitwise shifted by the nameserver number (second server, so 1) and then gets divided by the count of nameservers.
+For the second and third the timeout gets bitwise shifted to the left by the nameserver number (second server, so 1) and then gets divided by the count of nameservers.

 So if we define timeout as 10, we will get
 for 1 nameserver: 10